This article is a long one, but it’s for those of you who are serious about living the next best version of yourself post-Ramadan.

 Yes, waking up for fajr might seem hard in those first 2-3 weeks, but if you focus on developing this habit over 3, 6, 9 months, you’ll eventually crack it, and it’ll become easy for you.

 A good metaphor for thinking long-term is that of a gardener.
 When the gardener plants his seed, waters his garden, and works hard all day on his farm.
 He doesn’t expect to see a mature tree the next day!
-He understands that growing a tree takes time, and there’s a lot of energy, focus, and time that goes into becoming a tree.
-Similarly, new habits and routines take time to take root, nurture and grow, if you think of them as a long-term project, and work on it every day, you’re more likely to succeed.'One of the primary reasons people give up their post-Ramadan resolutions is that they measure their success or failure based on a very short time frame, If they see no improvement, they give up!'
-Mohammed Faris, CEO The Productive Muslim Company Click To Tweet
+He understands that growing a tree takes time, and a lot of energy, focus, and time goes into becoming a tree.
+Similarly, new habits and routines take time to take root, nurture and grow, if you think of them as a long-term project, and work on it daily, you’re more likely to succeed.

 - Think of the obstacles you might face to achieve your goals (be realistic)